PDC Darts: Fallon Sherrock stays calm to blaze trail

 "The fact that I have beaten one of the best players in the world is incredible.
 If you had asked me a few weeks ago if I would be doing this, I would have said 'you are having a laugh'.

-"When I took out the 131 I was 'come on, get back into it, put some pressure on him' and that made me finish it."
+"When I took out the 131, I was like 'come on, get back into it, put some pressure on him' and that made me finish it."

 Before the tournament, Sky Sports' Wayne Mardle and Laura Turner put forward the case for this year's tournament being the right time for the women to make their mark and claim a victory that everyone, including the men they play, know they are capable of.